|Founded||Founded in 1970 by Caveman in or near West Town West Town: East Humboldt Park|

 In the year 1971, the section of Sacramento and Walton opened up which is where the Dragons moved their base of operations to.
 The Dragons opened territory in “Iowa Village” which is Western and Iowa down to Iowa and California in the East Humboldt Park neighborhood this expansion then dipped into southern West Town caused the Dragons to go to war with the C-Notes.

-On November 11, 1978 the Folk and People nation alliances were established; however, the Dragons were not accepted onto either side until 1981, they were accepted into the Folk Nation behind prison walls, and by 1983 they were visibly part of the Folk Nation.
+In April, 1978 the Folk and People nation alliances were established; however, the Dragons were not accepted onto either side until 1981, they were accepted into the Folk Nation behind prison walls, and by 1983 they were visibly part of the Folk Nation.

 Dragons opened territory in the 1980s at Augusta and Sacramento, Chicago Ave. and Maplewood, Augusta and Rockwell “The Rocks,” Augusta and Mozart “Dragons Pitt,” and the Dragons opened major turf from Augusta Ave to Chicago Ave and Sacramento to Campbell which put them into direct conflict with the C-Notes of Smith Park.
 The Dragons also managed to open turf at Palmer and Kilpatrick and Austin and Diversey in the Belmont-Cragin neighborhood which brought wars with the Gaylords, Taylor Jousters and Latin Brothers.
 Dragons also opened territory at Iowa and Campbell “Vato Land” right near Ukranian Village and this is where the Dragons fought heavily with Chi-West very early in the 1980s.
 The Dragons started off as a very rapidly growing organization as they mainly centered their activity in East Humboldt Park and southern West Town.